venev-g/superpower-quiz-go/.github/CI_CD_SETUP.md

 - Provides better security with OIDC authentication
 - Eliminates the need to push to a gh-pages branch
 - Works seamlessly with GitHub's Pages infrastructure

+### Single Page Application (SPA) Support

+This project is configured to work properly as a Single Page Application on GitHub Pages:

+**Features:**
+- **404.html Fallback**: All unknown routes redirect to the main application
+- **Client-side Routing**: React Router handles all navigation
+- **Conditional Base Path**: Uses `/superpower-quiz-go/` in production, `/` in development
+- **Proper Navigation**: All internal links use React Router instead of direct URL changes

+**How it works:**
+1. GitHub Pages serves `404.html` for any route that doesn't exist
+2. The `404.html` script converts the path to a query parameter and redirects to `index.html`
+3. A script in `index.html` reads the query parameter and restores the original route
+4. React Router takes over and renders the appropriate component

+**Supported Routes:**
+- `/` - Main quiz application
+- `/auth` - Authentication page
+- `/dashboard` - User dashboard
+- `/admin` - Admin panel (for authorized users)
+- `/mentor` - Mentor page

+All routes work correctly when accessed directly or shared as links.

 If issues persist:
 1. Check that GitHub Pages is enabled in Settings → Pages